hubbardbrook/HBR_InformationManagement/HBR_LocalDataCatalog.md

-# Hubbard Brook Local Data Catalog A step-by-step guide
+# A Data Catalog Cookbook: A step-by-step guide to development of the HBR data catalog

 Updated 10/18/2024